skip navigation

 • Call: 715-749-9048 and leave a voice mail message.
 Those calling in scores have two minutes of space per call to report, so speak quickly, but clearly.
 Those reporting should leave a phone number at which they can be reached on Monday during business hours if Tracie has a follow-up question (those reporting should take scores with them to work Monday morning so they can clarify any issues).

-When contacting attendees to their meet, hosts must not rely on simply leaving a voice mail, text or email message as an effective means of confirmation.
-Hosts must actually receive a specific acknowledgement from a person responsible for confirming attendance.
-If a host has a difficult time reaching a head coach for a team scheduled to attend their meet, consult the customized contact list provided to you as described above and call the team's assistant coach, varsity coach or association contact to ask for their assistance in obtaining that team's confirmation.
+When contacting attendees to their meet, hosts must not simply leave a voice mail, text or email message as an effective means of confirmation.
+Hosts must receive a confirmation from a person responsible for the team’s attendance.
+If a host has a difficult time reaching a head coach for a team scheduled to attend their meet, consult the customized contact list provided to you and contact the team's assistant coach, varsity coach or association contact to ask for their assistance in obtaining that team's confirmation.
 If that fails as well, call Tracie Tilton at 715-749-9048 and ask for her assistance.

 Complaints/Suggestions.
 Coaches at a meet with complaints about referees, concessions, player/coach conduct, etc., should first voice these to the meet director or the coach of the host team.
 If the problem persists and satisfaction is not achieved by the complaining party, a written complaint should be filed with the League, using the prescribed form in Attachment #1 to these rules.
 This form can also be used to make suggestions about how to improve League play.
 The League will only accept complaint forms (or letters) from one of the team's coaches; complaints from parents, players or other non-coaching individuals will not be acknowledged or processed.

 Rosters, Liability Waivers and Concussion Agreements.
-All teams in a given grade level must submit rosters and completed waiver/concussion forms two weeks before their first play date or absolutely no later than the deadlines listed in the third bullet below.
+All teams must submit rosters and completed waiver/concussion forms two weeks before their first play date or absolutely no later than the deadlines listed in the third bullet below.
 All teams must submit the following information.

 • A "Consent for Medical Treatment and Voluntary Release, Acknowledgement and Acceptance of Risks Indemnity Agreement" (hereafter "Liability Waiver/Concussion Agreement").
 The Liability Waiver, the "Parent and Athlete Concussion Law Agreement" and the coach’s Concussion Agreement are combined into one document to simplify the paperwork for coaches and associations.
 The Liability Waiver/Concussion Agreement provides legal protection to you as a coach, your school and your referees, not just those parties organizing the League.
 We strongly urge you to take this process seriously.